-The Southeast Asia Ultra Run
+The Ultra-Run of Southeast Asia

-I completed running 7,000 miles on Saturday, August 22nd this year, after 359 days of striving to pass entire distance.
 It all started with believing in myself that I could do it, that I could run 7,000 miles.

 There were many reasons why I chose to run such a long distance.
 Over time and after passing the next miles, these reasons changed.
 Several things that I wanted to achieve during this trip failed.
 As a result, I had to change the goals I was pursuing and look for other solutions.